manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 Primary of view v:

 On at least n-f valid <"start view", v, *> and waiting Delta time
-    If n-f <"start view", v, blockchain> are the same and tip(blockchain).view = v-1 blockchain.updateLockCert(block-cert(tip))
+    If n-f <"start view", v, chain> are the same and tip(chain).view = v-1 chain.updateLockCert(tip(chain))
         If a new commit-cert created
-            blockchain.updateCommitCert()
-        my-blockchain := blockchain.addBlock(cmd, v, pointer-to-tip)
+            chain.updateCommitCert()
+        chain.addTip(cmd, v)
+        my-chain := chain

     Otherwise
-        Let h-blockchain be the valid blockchain
+        Let h-chain be the valid chain
-            with the lock-cert of highest view in <"start view", v, *> messages my-blockchain := h-blockchain.addBlock(cmd, v, pointer-to-tip)
+            with the lock-cert of highest view in <"start view", v, *> messages h-chain.addTip(cmd, v)
+        my-chain := h-chain

-    Send <"propose", v, my-blockchain> to all
+    Send <"propose", v, my-chain> to all
 ```

-When a party sees a proposal blockchain from the view $v$ primary it checks:
+When a party sees a proposal chain from the view $v$ primary it checks:
 1. That its view is still $v$;
 2. That this is the first such message from the primary;
-3. That the proposal is a valid blockchain with a valid lock-certificate and a valid commit-certificate;
+3. That the proposal is a valid chain with a valid lock-certificate and a valid commit-certificate;
-4. That all the blocks after the lock-certificate of the proposed blockchain contain externally valid commands;
+4. That all the blocks after the lock-certificate of the proposed chain contain externally valid commands;
-5. That the lock-certificate of the proposed blockchain has a view that is at least as high as the view of the lock-certificate of ```my-blockchain```.
+5. That the lock-certificate of the proposed chain has a view that is at least as high as the view of the lock-certificate of ```my-chain```.
 6. If all these checks pass, then:
-    1. If the proposed blockchain has a commit-certificate for a higher view than that of  ```my-blockchain``` then execute the blocks in between the previous commit-certificate and the new commit-certificate.
+    1. If the proposed chain has a commit-certificate for a higher view than that of  ```my-chain``` then execute the blocks in between the previous commit-certificate and the new commit-certificate.
-    2. Update ```my-blockchain``` to the new proposed blockchain so it will be signed at part of the start view of view $v+1$.
+    2. Update ```my-chain``` to the new proposed chain so it will be signed at part of the start view of view $v+1$.

 ```
 Party i:

-    Upon <"propose", v, blockchain> from primary
+    Upon <"propose", v, chain> from primary
         Check your view is v
         Check this is the first view v proposal
-        Check that blockchain is valid (has valid lock-cert and commit-cert) Check that all blocks after blockchain.lock-cert are externally valid Check that blockchain.lock-cert.view >= my-blockchain.lock-cert.view
+        Check that chain is valid (has valid lock-cert and commit-cert) Check that all blocks after chain.lock-cert are externally valid Check that chain.lock-cert.view >= my-chain.lock-cert.view

-        If blockchain.commit-cert.view > my-blockchain.commit-cert.view
+        If chain.commit-cert.view > my-chain.commit-cert.view
             execute commands between the two commit-certs
-        my-blockcain := blockchain
+        my-chain := chain

     If the view v timer expires then start view v+1